-Larceny, Embezzlement & Fraud
+Larceny, Embezzlement & Fraud in Charlotte, NC

 When you are accused of any type of crime in Charlotte or elsewhere in North Carolina, it is pertinent that you schedule a consultation with an experienced criminal defense attorney who can help explain your rights and responsibilities to you.
 Whether it's a minor charge of shoplifting or an allegation of larceny, you need to respond in a serious manner.
-At Powers Landreth, we represent those accused of larceny, embezzlement, and fraud in Charlotte.
+At Powers Law Firm, we represent those accused of larceny, embezzlement, and fraud in Charlotte.

 The prosecution may be doing everything in their power to gather information to convict you and put you behind bars and your failure to retain appropriate legal representation immediately from a knowledgeable law firm could have an impact on your ability to protect your freedom.
 Theft crimes in North Carolina is a broad umbrella term that includes charges such as concealment, shoplifting, and larceny.Consequences for Theft Allegations in North Carolina